 Everything We Know About 'Barry' Season 3

 Over its two seasons on HBO, Bill Hader's (very) dark comedy Barry has established itself as some of the most ambitious television out there.
 (Who could forget, for instance, the episode featuring the almost feral little girl laying into our titular assassin?)
 What started as a comedy with a clever hook—a killer is hired to off an aspiring actor and is bitten with the showbiz bug himself—ended up being an exploration of whether a person can ever really shake their violent nature.
 And it turns out that no, a "violent piece of shit" will remain a "violent piece of shit."
 Threading in a deft parody of acting school conventions with absurdism in the form of some delightful Chechen mobsters, Barry is truly special.
-But when will there be more?

 Chances are, it's going to be depressing and dark.
 Barry Season 2, if you may recall, ended on a down note.
 There's now no denying that the titular character is a capital-B bad guy.
 He is not a reformed killer; he's a killer-killer, as evidenced by the monastery full of gangsters that he murdered in cold blood out of rage at his handler Fuches (Stephen Root).
 On top of that, he allows his acting mentor Gene Cousineau (Winkler) to get arrested for the murder of Cousineau's girlfriend—a murder which Barry himself committed.
 In the last moments of the episode, Cousineau realizes that his student is indeed a cold-blooded killer, saying, "Oh my god," before the credits roll.